Structure and Interpretation

 - Blondel, Mathieu, and Vincent Roulet.
 2024.
 “The Elements of Differentiable Programming.”
 ArXiv.org

 - Boehm, Simon.
 2022.
-“How to Optimize a CUDA Matmul Kernel for CuBLAS-like Performance: A Worklog.”
+“How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: A Worklog.”
 Siboehm.com

 - Chen, Tianqi, Thierry Moreau, Ziheng Jiang, Lianmin Zheng, Eddie Yan, Meghan Cowan, Haichen Shen, et al. 2018.
 “TVM: An Automated End-To-End Optimizing Compiler for Deep Learning.”
 ArXiv, February.